Guide to STAR Measures

 Competitive Impact Factors

-• Public Reporting: Medicare Plan Finder prominently displays STAR Ratings for consumer comparison.¹⁹
+• Public Reporting: Medicare Plan Finder prominently displays Star Ratings for consumer comparison14

-• Enhanced Benefits: Because higher-rated plans receive higher rebates, those plans can offer enhanced benefits, which further increase the attractiveness of those plans relative to plans with lower quality ratings.¹¹
+• Enhanced Benefits: Because higher-rated plans receive higher rebates, those plans can offer enhanced benefits, which further increase the attractiveness of those plans relative to plans with lower quality ratings13

 Enrollment Correlation

-Medicare spending on bonus payments has grown faster than enrollment in Medicare Advantage, which doubled between 2015 and 2024 (rising from 16 million people to 33 million people), indicating that quality performance attracts disproportionate enrollment growth.³
+Medicare spending on bonus payments has grown faster than enrollment in Medicare Advantage, which doubled between 2015 and 2024 (from 16 million to 33 million people), indicating that quality performance attracts disproportionate enrollment growth.15

 Cost of Poor Performance

-Low STAR Ratings carry significant financial and regulatory consequences beyond lost bonus payments, including market share erosion, regulatory scrutiny, and increased operational costs.1,8
+Low Star Ratings carry significant financial and regulatory consequences beyond lost bonus payments, including market share erosion, regulatory scrutiny, and increased operational costs.1,2,8

 Financial Penalties for Poor Performance:

-• Lost Bonus Revenue: Potential forfeiture of millions in QBP funding.³
+• Lost Bonus Revenue: Potential forfeiture of QBP funding for all contracts below 3.5 stars2

-• Reduced Rebate Capacity: Lower supplemental benefit offerings.¹¹
+• Reduced Rebate Capacity: Lower supplemental benefit offerings5

-• Regulatory Oversight: There are six contracts identified on the Medicare Plan Finder with a low performing icon for 2024 for consistently low quality ratings.¹
+• Regulatory Oversight: There are six contracts identified on the 2024 Medicare Plan Finder with “low performing” icons for consistently low quality ratings¹

 Long-term Financial Impact

-This year's total payouts are a 400+% jump from bonuses back in 2015, when plans got $3 billion total, demonstrating the escalating financial stakes of STAR performance in the Medicare Advantage market.⁹
+This year's total payouts are a 400+% jump from bonuses back in 2015, when plans got $3 billion total, demonstrating the escalating financial stakes of Star performance in the Medicare Advantage market.16

 Revenue Impact Analysis with Concrete Examples

-To illustrate the real-world financial implications, consider a hypothetical 50,000-member Medicare Advantage plan:3,11
+To illustrate the real-world financial implications, consider a hypothetical 50,000-member Medicare Advantage plan:1,2,5

 Implementation Strategies for Healthcare Organizations